-In this program, individuals aged 16–18 years have access to two independent living settings: Clustered Supervised Apartment Living (SAL) and Scattered Supervised Apartment Living (SAL).
+In this program, individuals aged 16–18 years have access to two independent living settings: Cluster Supervised Apartment Living (SAL) and Scattered Supervised Apartment Living (SAL).
 Following group care or SAL, participants may be asked to join our Preparation for Adult Living (PAL) program.
 Youth, in addition to building successful strategies for successful everyday living, can continue to receive basic and daily living services, life skills training, therapy, psychiatric and psychological care, educational and recreational services, health care, religious and cultural services, and other specialized care.

-Clustered Supervised Apartment Living (SAL)
+Cluster Supervised Apartment Living (SAL)